Spatial Mapping for Magic Leap 2

 App Permissions

 User permissions are required for spatial maps to be accessed by applications on your Magic Leap 2 device, including the ability for apps to use dense mesh data, and plane detection.
 Apps need this information to display within and interact with your environment.
 If a user grants an app permission to access their Space then please note that such apps will be able to access the spatial data of their surroundings while such apps are running on your Magic Leap 2 device, even while in the background.
-Learn more about the choices you may have with respect to the data that apps on your Magic Leap 2 device may have access to here.
+Learn more about the choices you may have with respect to the data that apps on your Magic Leap 2 device may have access to to magicleap.com/legal/devices-ml2.

 Spatial Mapping Storage Options